Art+Critique: Critical & Contextual Studies in Art Practice Online Course, Autumn 2024, webflyer

 Welcome back!
 I hope you feel recharged after a fantastic summer 🦜

 Feverish preparations are underway for the upcoming Art+Critique course, which begins in a couple of weeks.
-The cohort is once again shaping up to be a fantastic group of artists and I’m bursting with anticipation.
+The cohort is once again shaping up to be a fantastic group of artists and I’m bursting with anticipation

 I put the course together when I was completing my PhD at Goldsmiths.
 The initial omnivorous delight and apprehension of doing a self-taught crash course in the history of the world had given way to the daily grind of research, full-time work, and London-living.
 I was overwhelmed and I knew there had to be a better way to do artists’ research.
-I imagined a space where artists could extend their knowledge and develop and contextualise their practice and research in a community of peers.
+I imagined a space where artists could extend their knowledge and develop and contextualise their practice and research on their own terms.
 From the start, the course aspired to help artists orient themselves and navigate the theoretical terrain without becoming overwhelmed.
 I had experienced the dampening consequences of prioritising theoretical and critical perspectives over my practice.
 In the process, I learned two important lessons:

 🔧 Theories are tools; useful, but provisional tools.
 They can help you consider your practice and research from different perspectives.
 It is very rare to find a single theory that can stand the test of practice for any length of time.
 Rather, it is a question of using a theory, or combination of theories, for a specific purpose.
 Better still, you can develop your own theories by reflecting on your practice.🛠️